-This post reviews the carnivore diet, provides a free 14 day carnivore diet meal plan including a printable PDF meal plan and shares carnivore recipes and tips to help you succeed on the carnivore diet.
+This post reviews the carnivore diet, provides a free 14 day carnivore diet meal plan including a printable PDF, and shares carnivore recipes and tips.

 Disclaimer: some of the links in this post are affiliate links whereby I make a small commission if you purchase the product through that link.
 This does not cost you anything extra and helps me to keep this website running.

-Now before we get to a carnivore diet meal plan, I thought it was important to explain in further detail, what exactly a carnivore diet is.
-And as always, like any other diet or nutrition change, before considering the carnivore diet, be sure to discuss it with your doctor or other healthcare provider to determine if this type of diet is right for you or not as this diet can have significant risks.
+Before we get to the carnivore diet meal plan, I thought it was important to review what the carnivore diet is.
+And as always, like any other diet or nutrition change, before considering trying a carnivore diet, be sure to discuss it with your doctor or other healthcare provider first to see if this type of diet is right for you as this diet can have significant risks.

 Table of Contents